Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Localization via one-parameter subgroups

 \section{Localization via one-parameter subgroups}

+In this section we study {\em localizations} of a $P$-toroidal embedding $X\supseteq P/H$, i.e.\ certain subvarieties of $X$ that are invariant (and spherical) under the action of Levi subgroups of parabolic subgroups of $L$.

-The goal of this section is to adapt some of the results of \cite[Section 4]{Kn14} to our setting; several proofs here follow the guidelines of those in loc.cit.\ with only minimal modifications.
+Our goal is essentially to adapt some of the results of \cite[Section~4]{Kn14}, taking into account the additional action of $P^u$ on $X$.
+Several proofs here follow the guidelines of those in \cite{Kn14} and \cite{Lu97} with only minimal modifications.
 We start recalling some well-known results on the action of one-parameter subgroups on normal, complete varieties, and we refer to loc.cit.\ for more details.

 Let $X$ be a complete normal $\Gm$-variety.
-Then there is a unique connected component $Y$ of $X^{\Gm}$ such that
+Then the set of fixed points $X^{\Gm}$ is closed, thus complete, and there is a unique connected component $Y$ of $X^{\Gm}$ such that